15 Amp vs 20 Amp Outlet: What’s The Difference?

 The majority of households in the U.S. use 120-volt electric circuits that allow both 15 amp and 20 amp current intensity.
 Due to this blend, it is important to know what you are working with whenever you need to install new appliances, and thus to understand the 15 amp vs 20 amp outlet debate.

 In case you have trouble with installing new devices in your home, the first thing you need to do is check the type of the outlets in the electric network, see if you’re dealing with a 15 amp or 20 amp outlet.
 Since 15 amp receptacles also work with 20 amp circuits, most of the American houses are built with these.
-They have two slots and a grounding hole in the form of U (picture on the left).
+They have two slots and a grounding hole in the form of U as seen in the photo above.

-Receptacles with a 20 amp current have a similar design to the 15 amp ones, with a single exception: an additional horizontal slot, which forks from one of the vertical slots (picture on the right).
+Receptacles with a 20 amp current have a similar design to the 15 amp ones, with a single exception: an additional horizontal slot, which forks from one of the vertical slots.
 This enables 20 amp plugs to be inserted directly into the outlet.
 Large consumers, especially kitchen appliances, such as microwaves, blenders and toasters, need a dedicated 20 amp circuit, to ensure a constant energy flow, which means they cannot share the circuit with other devices.

-The simplest way to establish the intensity of the household’s electric circuit is to check the breakers and / or fuses in the panel.
+The simplest way to establish the intensity of the household’s electric circuit is to check the breakers and/or fuses in the panel.
 A 15 amp circuit normally includes 14-gauge wires, while 20 amp circuits use 12-gauge or 10-gauge wires.
+If you’re unsure which is which, look for a label on the wire.

 If the two circuits, respectively outlets with the different amperage do not seem too dissimilar so far, there is a clear, and most of the time regulated, distinction when it comes to their use.
 While still built for residential purposes, 20 amp circuits are engineered for high power current.